 On the other hand, a plan included in the sales particulars for a building plot on Oakfield Road, auctioned by Podmore & Martin on 12 July 1877, shows the site of modern number 16 to be vacant.
 The only date given on this plan is the date of the auction, so it could have been produced earlier.
 To reconcile this with the appearance of Providence Villa in Ward’s 1876, the plan would have to have been several months out of date by the time of the auction.
 However, this isn’t out of the question.
 The relevant building plot was part of the old Oakfield Estate, which was auctioned off in pieces over a long period of time, so it’s quite possible that the same base plan was used over and over again.

 Another possibility is that “Providence Villa” was a fanciful renaming of Station House; as noted in my article on 12–14 London Road, Station House was used as the stationmaster’s house for some time.
 However, street directories note that the stationmaster in 1876 and for some time afterwards was Alfred James Webley, who seems unlikely to have been part of the family of Mrs Cross, and who in any case is listed separately at the station itself.

-According to the London Gazette of 20 October 1885 (PDF), Mrs Cross died on 5 September 1885.
+According to a notice on page 4850 of the 20 October 1885 London Gazette, Mrs Cross died on 5 September 1885.
 The next edition of Ward’s directory, published in 1886, lists W H Morgan, fruiterer, between the station and Mrs Kingsland — no further mention is made of Providence Villa.